tkjelds/LitExplorer/README.md

 <h1>Running the program</h1>

-To run the program and setup database, run the PowerShell script "Start-applications.ps1" from inside the LitExplorer folder with docker running.
+To run the program and setup the database, run the PowerShell script "Start-applications.ps1" from inside the LitExplorer folder with docker running.
 This can be done by navigating to the folder in a PowerShell terminal (e.g. inside Visual Studio Code) and run the script by typing ".\Start-applications.ps1".
 If the script is succesful, you should be able to navigate to the given localhost port and interact with the Blazor Webassembly app.